krishna9786/Fund-Chain/README.md

 # Fund-Chain
 Fundchain is a revolutionary decentralized application (DApp) that facilitates seamless fundraising for projects and humanitarian initiatives.
 Leveraging the power of blockchain technology, the platform establishes a transparent, secure, and efficient ecosystem for both donors and project initiators.
-Whether it's a charitable cause, a social project, or an innovative idea, Fundchain empowers individuals to drive positive change in the world.
+Whether it's a charitable cause, a social project, or an innovative idea, Fundchain empowers individuals to drive positive change in the world

 ## TechStack
 * TailwindCSS